RedTurtle/collective.limitfilesizepanel/README.rst

 A new "*Limit file size settings*" option will be added in the control panel, where you can change the *File* and *Image* attachments.

 No users will be able to upload files that exceed the limit.
+Also in TinyMCE text editor.

 .. image:: https://raw.githubusercontent.com/RedTurtle/collective.limitfilesizepanel/93abb025ecae1070e28ead13874fc07dc25de52e/docs/collective.limitfilesizepanel-1.3-01.png
    :alt: Settings